Zshoham/Scobo-Engine/doc/Documentation.md

   If configured to stem- stem a given word otherwise, return the same word.
 * `void onFinishedParse(Document document)` : notify the parser that document parse is finished
 * `public void start()` :
-  Start the files reading and documents parsing and start new thread to wait until parsing is done.
+  Start the parsing process, if no DocumentProvider was set then read files from the corpus path.
 * `private void finish()` : What to do when the parsing process is done
 * `public void awaitRead()` : Wait until finished reading all the corpus files
 * `public void awaitParse()` : Wait until parsing is done